LazyGeniusMan/Scoop-Genshin/README.md

 For more info, run `scoop -h` or visit [Scoop Documentation](https://scoop-docs.vercel.app/)

-How do I contribute new manifests?
+Genshin Impact Tools you are looking for isn't in the bucket ?
 ----------------------------------

-To make a new manifest conribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).
+To add a new app, you need to make something called an app manifest.
+If you want to request an app, you can open an issue.
+If you want to make it yourself and open a PR, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md).

 ----